 How Can You Tell a Wolf Spider from a Fishing Spider?

 The shape, coloring, and size of a fishing spider are much like that of the wolf spider.
-This species of Dolomedes lives close to water, capturing aquatic bugs and small fish to eat.
-Wolf spiders are totally earthly, while fishing spiders live near water, wolf spiders are on land.
+This species of Dolomedes lives close to bodies of water, capturing aquatic bugs as well as capture small fish to eat.
+Wolf spiders are totally earthly.
+While fishing spiders live near water, wolf spiders are on land.

 What do the Nursery Web spiders Eat?

-Fishing spider dolomedes tenebrosus typically eat aquatic insects; however, they have been observed to capture tadpoles and small fish.
+Fishing spider Dolomedes tenebrosus typically eats aquatic insects; however, they have been observed to capture tadpoles and small fish.
 When in a state of being harassed, the fishing spider will dive underwater and stay there for a short period of time.

 Do Fishing Spiders Live in a House?

 If your home is close to the water, the genus dolomedes might be able to accidentally enter it.
-Yet, these species are more of an accidental invader because they typically live near water or on land.
+Yet, these species are more accidental invaders because they typically live near water or on land.
 They are not known to intentionally come inside a house.